jamieweb/travis-ci_csp-tester/README.md

 ## How do I set it up?

 Put the files from this repository into your the root of your GitHub repository.
-If you wish to keep them separate, you can put them in a directory such as `.travis-ci`.
+If you wish to keep them separate, you can put them in a directory such as `.travis-ci`, however you'll have to update references to them in `.travis.yml`, `build.sh` and `crawl.js`.

-The files that will be present permanently are:

-* .travis.yml
-* build.sh
-* crawl.js
-* csp.txt
-* blocked-uri-exclusions.txt
-* document-uri-exclusions.txt

-The following files will be created during the build on Travis-CI.
-These will never exist in your actual repository, but still watch out for possible file name collisions:

-* crawled.csv
-* csp-reports.txt

 Theoretically this *should* work out-of-the-box for simple PHP websites, however you will most likely have to perform some tweaking in order to get it running.

+Each of the files have relevant comments in order to help you identify where adjustments might need to be made.

+* `.travis.yml` : The Travis-CI build configuration.
+Installs and configures the required resources and software, then starts the local web server.
+* `build.sh` : Starts the crawler and reports on the results.
+* `crawl.js` : The crawler itself.

 In the `.travis.yml` file, there is a place for you to set any required PHP configuration values, such as `include_path`, `default_mimetype`, etc.